Luc-Bertin/PythonBlog/_posts/2020-10-23-sklearn-for-supervised-learning-practical-example.md

-# Choosing a performance metric
+# MSE relationship with R2 for linear regression

 Metrics are quantitative measurements.
 The first, informal, definition of metric is consistent with the definition statistic, i.e. function of a sample <=> estimator